 Music From Japan celebrated its 30th anniversary season (2004-2005) by presenting acclaimed ensemble Reigakusha on tour in the United States and in Fukushima, Japan.

 In 2004 MFJ presented two diverse programs: they presented works by composer Ichiro Nodaira, and featured a native Ainu performer, OKI.

 Festival 2003 began in New York with a recital by Keiko Nosaka on the 25-string koto and was followed by a concert featuring new works by young Japanese composers including Atsuhiko Gondai, Keiko Harada, Sunao Isaji, Misato Mochizuki, Mica Nozawa and Toshiro Saruya.

 Music From Japan Festival 2002 was marked by the organization’s first endeavor in Tennessee.
 The gagaku group, Ensemble Harena, made its North American debut at the Middle Tennessee State University premiering Kikuko Massumoto’s “Divertimento.”

-In February, Music From Japan Festival 2000 included performances in Fukushima, Japan, Washington, DC and New York City.
-For its 25th Anniversary, Music From Japan presented orchestral premieres of Japanese composers at Carnegie Hall.
+Music From Japan Festival 2000 included performances in Fukushima, Japan, Washington DC and New York City.

 For the 1999 Festival, which took place on February 27th and 28th, Music From Japan featured yet another composer: Maki Ishii.